 How to Store Beef Stroganoff

-Store leftover beef stroganoff separate from the noodles in an airtight container for up to 4 days.
+Store leftover beef stroganoff separate from noodles in an airtight container for up to 4 days.
 Freeze portions without the noodles for up to a month and thaw in the refrigerator.

 Reheat on the stove or in the microwave, adding a little milk if needed.